mtiews/carberry/README.md

 Log outputs are written to `/var/log/syslog`.

 To view the logs run `sudo journalctl -u carberry` or `sudo journalctl -f -u carberry` to follow the logs.

+## What's missing?

+* Submitting configuration changes from the stationary side (e.g. change polling intervals, sensors to read)
+* Software updates on the Raspberry Pi 3

 ## Misc